PySide6 starter script that shows a QLabel

 sys.exit(app.exec())

-In the previous post I described a simple PySide6 scripts that shows an empty window on the screen.
+In the previous example I described a simple PySide6 scripts that shows an empty window on the screen.
 Now let’s start adding widgets to that window.

 1. Create a class inherited from QWidget.
 This class is used as the application main window.
 In the class’ __init__() method